Homotopy of manifolds stabilized by projective spaces: Introduction

+where $\mathbb{F}P^m=\mathbb{C}P^n$ or $\mathbb{H}P^{\frac{n}{2}}$ in appropriate dimensions.
 The decomposition (\ref{Tdeceq}) is different from ours.
-First, (\ref{Tdeceq}) needs the extra hypothesis of a right homotopy inverse, while Theorem \ref{stabledecthm} does not.
+Critically, (\ref{Tdeceq}) needs the extra hypothesis of a right homotopy inverse, while Theorem \ref{stabledecthm} does not.
 In particular, Example \ref{ex1intro} cannot be obtained by \cite[Theorem~1.4]{T}.
-Second, the factors on the right side of (\ref{Tdeceq}) involve $N$ and a lower skeleton of $\mathbb{F}P^{m}$, whereas the factors on the right side of the decompositions in Theorem \ref{stabledecthm} involve a sphere and spaces related to $N_{0}$.
-Third, when the $2n$-manifold $N$ is $(n-1)$-connected, it satisfies the right homotopy inverse hypothesis of \cite[Theorem 1.4]{T} by \cite{BT1, BT2}, and hence there is a homotopy decomposition of the form (\ref{Tdeceq}).
-However, even if we apply a homotopy decomposition of $\Omega N$ obtained in \cite{BT1, BT2} to expand the right side of (\ref{Tdeceq}) further, it is not clear how to directly show that $\Omega(\Omega N\ltimes \mathbb{F}P^{m-1})$ is homotopy equivalent to a product of loops on spheres with a sphere.
-In contrast, Example \ref{ex2intro} shows that the connected sum can be decomposed into a product of loops on simply-connected spheres with a sphere after looping.
+Even when a right homotopy inverse exists, the factors on the right side of (\ref{Tdeceq}) are formulated differently, involving~$N$ and a lower skeleton of $\mathbb{F}P^{m}$, whereas the factors on the right side of the decompositions in Theorem~\ref{stabledecthm} involve a sphere and spaces related to $N_{0}$.

 The paper is organized as follows.
-To prove Theorem \ref{stabledecthm}, we consider the product manifold $N\times S^{k-1}$ ($k=2$, $4$ or $8$) and do surgery along the sphere $S^{k-1}$ with any framing $\tau$ to obtain a $(2n+k-1)$-manifold $\mathcal{G}_k^{\tau}(N)$.
-This is done in Section \ref{sec: gyration}, where we go on to determine a homotopy decomposition of $\mathcal{G}_k^{\tau}(N)$ after looping.
-In Section \ref{sec: sum}, following \cite{D} we use an $S^{k-1}$-bundle to relate the connected sum $N\#\mathbb{F}P^{m}$ with $\mathcal{G}_k^{\tau}(N)$, and then reduce the proof of Theorem \ref{stabledecthm} to the decomposition of the loops on $\mathcal{G}_{k}^{\tau}(N)$.
-Along the way, it is interesting to notice that the classical $J$-homomorphism together with its image plays a role in tracing the effect in homotopy theory of the surgery on $N\times S^{k-1}$, and this is the reason why there is a localization condition in Theorem \ref{stabledecthm}.
-In Section~\ref{sec: ex1} we specialize to prove Theorem \ref{stabledecthm} and show Example \ref{ex1intro}.
-Section \ref{sec: fibattach} is devoted to further study the homotopy type of the homotopy fibre $F$ under an additional hypothesis, and this is used in Section~\ref{sec: ex2} to show Example \ref{ex2intro}.
+Theorem \ref{gyrationtypeintro} is proved in Section \ref{sec: gyration}.
+In Section \ref{sec: sum}, following~\cite{D} we use an $S^{k-1}$-bundle to relate the connected sum $N\#\mathbb{F}P^{m}$ with $\Gtau(N)$, and then reduce the proof of Theorem \ref{stabledecthm} to the decomposition of the loops on $\Gtau(N)$.
+In Section~\ref{sec: ex1} we specialize to prove Theorem \ref{stabledecthm}, establish Example \ref{ex1intro} and prove Corollary~\ref{rationalcase}.
+Section \ref{sec: fibattach} is devoted to further studying the homotopy type of the homotopy fibre~$F$ under an additional hypothesis, and this is used in Section~\ref{sec: ex2} to give more examples.

 {\bf Acknowledgement} Ruizhi Huang was supported in part by the National Natural Science Foundation of China (Grant nos.
-11801544 and 11688101), the National Key R\&D Program of China (No. 2021YFA1002300), the Youth Innovation Promotion Association of Chinese Academy Sciences, and the ``Chen Jingrun'' Future Star Program of AMSS.
+11801544 and 12288201), the National Key R\&D Program of China (No. 2021YFA1002300), the Youth Innovation Promotion Association of Chinese Academy Sciences, and the ``Chen Jingrun'' Future Star Program of AMSS.